artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 slightly more streamlined workflow than the :ref:`manual normalization
 <transfer-derivatives>` option described above.

+Access derivatives can be added to standard transfer types.

 Inside your top-level directory, create an ``access`` subdirectory and place the access copies of your originals inside this file.